 - Avoid learning new information that is inconsistent with your existing beliefs

 - Ignore newspaper articles, or doctor’s advice or research that causes dissonance

 Is there any positive effect of dissonance?

-Women empowerment, environmental rights, and decrease in child marriages are some of the positive effects of cognitive dissonance.
-People realised what was going wrong and made necessary changes to better align society’s values with personal actions.
+Women empowerment, environmental rights, and a decrease in child marriages are some of the positive effects of cognitive dissonance.
+People realized what was going wrong and made necessary changes to better align society’s values with personal actions.

 How To Reduce Cognitive Dissonance